“The capability that the Carl-Gustaf brought to play was a game changer”

 Miller notes that since its introduction the weapon has proved useful for the 82nd Airborne in Afghanistan.
 “It has been used with great success,” he says.
 “The Taliban had been sending harassing fire out at long distance because previously we did not have effective fires out past 600 metres.
 The capability that the Carl-Gustaf brought to play was a game changer in that it gave us something to reach out past that and be able to deter them.”

 In 2019, Saab announced that a framework contract has been signed to provide the U.S. Army with the Carl-Gustaf M4 – the latest version of the system.
 The Carl-Gustaf M4 is fully backwards compatible with all ammunition types and prepared to take full advantage of future ammunition, while being significantly lower weight than its M3 predecessor.

 The Carl-Gustaf is a man-portable, multi-role 84 mm weapons system that provides high tactical flexibility through its wide range of ammunition.

-Our AT4 family is one of the most successful anti-armour weapons ever.
-Lightweight, man-portable and fully disposable weapons, each is optimised for anyone to use.
+Our AT4 family is one of the most successful anti-armor weapons ever.
+Lightweight, man-portable and fully disposable weapons, each is optimized for anyone to use.